tytydraco/yessleep/out/I_pick_and_sell_locks_for_a_living_These_are_some_of_my_most_unusual_calls.md

 “I guess I knew it was going to be like this from the first,” Thomas muttered.
 “Thought it was just the stress of moving.
 Thought we’d get over it.
 Deep down I knew better.”

-He sighed, deeply.
+He was starting to choke up.
 Several seconds passed before he continued.

 “Every time she avoided me it felt like I had broken something.
 I never knew what it was until it was too late.
 I’m starting to think—It’s me.
 I’m the mistake.
 God—”